franciscrot/digital-methods-accelerator/content/toolkit/core-dh-skills.md

 - Programming Historian: Text Mining in Python through the HTRC Feature Reader.
 "Explains how to use Python to summarize and visualize data on millions of texts from the HathiTrust Research Center’s Extracted Features dataset."
 - Programming Historian: Text Mining YouTube Comment Data with Wordfish in R. "In this lesson, you will learn how to download YouTube video comments and use the R programming language to analyze the dataset with Wordfish."
 - Programming Historian: Analyzing Multilingual French and Russian Text using NLTK, spaCy, and Stanza.
 "This lesson covers tokenization, part-of-speech tagging, and lemmatization, as well as automatic language detection, for non-English and multilingual text."
+- - Programming Historian: Keywords in Context (Using n-grams) with Python.
+"This lesson takes the frequency pairs collected in “Counting Frequencies” and outputs them in HTML."
+- Programming Historian: Output Keywords in Context in an HTML File with Python.
+"This lesson builds on ‘Keywords in Context (Using N-grams)’, where n-grams were extracted from a text.
+Here, you will learn how to output all of the n-grams of a given keyword in a document downloaded from the Internet, and display them clearly in your browser window."
+- Programming Historian: Counting Word Frequencies with Python.
+"Counting the frequency of specific words in a list can provide illustrative data.
+This lesson will teach you Python’s easy way to count such frequencies."
+- Programming Historian: Understanding Web Pages and HTML.
+"This lesson introduces you to HTML and the web pages it structures."
 </details>

 ## Networked culture {#networked-culture}